dan-giddins/pixel-art-extractor/README.md

 ## Description

-A python script to extract the original pixel art from an image, even if the pixel art has been scaled, translated, or rotated.
+A python script to extract the original pixel art from a PNG image, even if the pixel art has been scaled, translated, or rotated.

 ```
 positional arguments: